Early in life my parents told me to get good grades, get a good job, work hard and save your money- that was the key to success and becoming wealthy.

 So, I started to send them long emails and word doc’s with principles on how I invest.

-Eventually those emails and documents were organized and put into a Book:
+Eventually those emails and documents were organized and put into an article: